siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 CAVEAT: At the current time because of various limitations of the Xmega errata we recommend pausing transmission for at least 30 milliseconds after each line containing a $ command.
 This gives the system enough time to persist the data to EEPROM, during which time the system cannot receive new serial input.

 ## Updating Settings
 To update a setting enter $token = value.
 Most tokens are a 2 to 4 letter mnemonic plus a motor number or axis prefix.
 System settings have no prefix and may be 2 to 5 letters.
 The following are examples of valid inputs.
-The setting is taken and the value is echoed on the next line
+The setting is taken and the value is echoed on the next line.

 <pre>
-tinyg[mm]ok> $yfr=800                          (Set feed rate for Y axix to 800 mm/min)
+tinyg[mm] ok> $yfr=800                          _(Set feed rate maximum for Y axis to 800 mm/min)_
+tinyg[mm] ok> [yfr] y_feedrate_maximum        800.000 mm/min

  Y axis - Feed rate            800 mm/min       $YFR800
 </pre>